psanan/swiss-german-english/README.md

 German), and multiple valid translations in the target languages.

 Strings should not be capitalized, except for
-* Full sentences
+* Full sentences (which should then end with punctuation)
-* Swiss German and High German nouns and other words (e.g. "Si") always capitalized.
+* Words which are always capitalized

 Parenthesized expressions should generally be avoided in the examples, preferring examples which don't require them, or multiple valid translations.
 If included,